jabney/swiftSet/README.md

 ```

 ##### The Object `key` Method
-This method requires that objects in the set each have a `key' property, and that the property is either a value or a function.
+This method requires that objects in the set each have a `key` property, and that the property is either a value or a function.
 This method is particularly useful when overriding an object's toString method is not an option, or when a set needs to contain [Mixed Values](#mixed-values) consisting of objects and numeric values and/or numeric strings.

 ```javascript
 var